Black Breastfeeding Week: The Politics of Breastfeeding

 Note from Almila Kakinc-Dod, Editor-in-Chief

-The photo to the right is an eerie depiction of not only the impact of slavery that continues into today in the U.S. but also worldwide.
-At a first glance, this can presumably be of a black woman enslaved to be a "wet nurse" for a white family.
-Yet, this was taken all the way across in Adana, Turkey, where the Ottoman Empire which had its own dark practises of slavery.
+The photo to the left is an eerie depiction of not only the impact of slavery that continues into today in the U.S. but also worldwide.
+At first glance, this can presumably be a black woman enslaved to be a "wet nurse" for a white family.
+Yet, this was taken all the way across in Adana, Turkey, where the Ottoman Empire had its own dark practises of slavery.
 And I am a part of that lineage, as my father's side is Afro-Turk.
 It's near a province called "Saglikli," which ironically means "healthy" and is adjacent to Mersin, the birthplace of my father.